zellarun/zellarun.github.io/README.md

 #**zellarun.github.io**
-## Zella's Github Page
+## Zella's GitHub Page
 Hello!
-This is my Github page created in CS155
+This is my GitHub page created in CS155

 My Hobbies are
 * painting